S.Africa’s top court slams Zuma over renovations dispute

 But the ANC controls parliament after winning elections in 2014, and Zuma easily survived a no-confidence vote earlier this month.

 A successful vote to impeach Zuma would require a two-thirds majority in the assembly.

 The DA brought the case to court along with the far left Economic Freedom Fighters (EFF) party.

 “We call on the president to step down with immediate effect,” EFF leader Julius Malema said.
 “We would call upon the ANC to do the right thing and recall the president.”

-Zuma has recently endured renewed corruption allegations after deputy finance minister Mcebisi Jonas said he was offered a promotion by the Guptas, an Indian business family said to hold huge sway over the president.
+Zuma has recently endured renewed corruption allegations after deputy finance minister Mcebisi Jonas said he was offered the top job in the treasury by the Guptas, an Indian business family said to hold huge sway over the president.

-The president has faced growing criticism since he sacked two finance ministers within days in December, triggering a collapse in the rand and a major withdrawal of foreign investors.
+The president has faced growing criticism since he sacked two finance ministers within days, triggering a collapse in the rand and a major withdrawal of foreign investors.